Making it Your Own

 Fay wanted a good place to keep plastic bags for our trash basket.
 I used hot glue to mount an empty container from anti-bacterial wipes.
 We stuff it full of plastic grocery bags and can pull one out the end when needed, the same way you pull wipes out of a new one.

 We like to keep the bathroom door cracked a bit for ventilation.
 The problem is that our bathroom door normally tries to stay closed.
 First I mounted two small pieces of valcro to about a four inch section of foam pipe insulation.
 Then I mounted a long strip of velcro across the top of the bathroom doorway.
 We can now stick the foam piece at various places along the door frame to control how wide the door stays open.
 I also stuck two small piece of valcro to the inside of the door where we keep the foam when we want the door completely closed.

 Sewer Parts Storage

 I hated putting the sewer fittings in the truck bed with other things.
 I got a marine battery box from Walmart and mounted it to the trailer tongue behind the hitch.
 I painted the words "Sewer Parts" on it to discourage anyone from thinking it contains a battery and being tempted to make it their own.

-You will come across a lot of photos of changes other people have made within the Facebook Groups I listed on my Choosing a Small Travel Trailer page.
-These groups are also great places to post an idea you have and get suggestions (and often photos) from others who have made similar enhancements.
+Another great source of ideas and photos are the various Facebook Groups on RVs and Travel Trailers.
+They are also great places to post an idea you have and get suggestions from others who have made similar enhancements.